cs480x-21c/04-Remix/README.md

 ![plot2](photos/exhover.png)

 I added to the UMAP plot a bar chart that takes the average of expression profiles for marker genes associated with a particular cell type.
 On hover over a point, the average expression profile for that cell's cluster is displayed on the bar chart.
 The above image shows a hover over a cell that appears to be an excitatory neuron cluster.
-It also maintains the color of the cluster, but grays out all of the other cells
+It also maintains the color of the cluster, but grays out all of the other cells.

+I chose not to include a barplot-to-scatterplot interaction, because I didn't think that it would be informative based on the visualization that I planned.

-Technical achievments:
+# Technical achievments:
+  - Advanced data processing to obtain UMAP plot coordinates and scaled gene expression information
+  - Linked visualizations pulling from 2 unique csv files
+  - Values of the barplot change based on the mouseover

-Design achievments:
+# Design achievments:
+  - Added mouseover and mouseout events to make clusters easier to disinguish

 ### Your Task